10 Best Whole30 Condiments, According to Nutritionists

 Mayonnaise is probably the most divisive condiment in the world.
 You either love it or hate.
 And if you love it, you LOVE it.
 So, if you're a mayo fan and can't bare to go without the thick, egg-y concoction for a full month try Primal Kitchen's Mayo.

-According to Orlando, most mayo spreads are concocted from regular eggs, canola or soybean oil, or contain added sugar, but this one is made from organic eggs and avocado oil, and is Whole30 approved.
+According to Gabrielle Mancella, a registered dietician with Orlando Health, most mayo spreads are concocted from regular eggs, canola or soybean oil, or contain added sugar, but this one is made from organic eggs and avocado oil, and is Whole30 approved.
 Mix it with tuna, use it as a dipping sauce for turkey and cucumber roll-up, or spread it on meat.

 Coconut Secret Coconut Aminos